Health of Charles Darwin: The Chagas hypothesis

-Cyclic vomiting syndrome
+Mitochondrial DNA abnormalities (CVS/ MELAS)

 The pathologist John A. Hayman of the University of Melbourne has presented a case that Darwin's symptoms indicate that he suffered from cyclic vomiting syndrome (CVS), an illness associated with mitochondrial DNA abnormalities.
 His paper on the topic was accepted by the BMJ and the Medical Journal of Australia, and was published in December 2009.
 In a supplement published in February 2012, he proposed that stroke-like episodes of memory loss and partial paralysis which do not occur with CVS are characteristic of the MELAS syndrome.
 An A3243G mtDNA mutation has been found in 80% of patients with this syndrome, and has also been described in those with CVS.
 This mutation in mitochondria is associated with symptoms of intestinal problems, seasickness and Ménière's disease as well as CVS and MELAS syndrome, thus giving a shared source of the various problems that affected Darwin.
 Any mitochondrial disease would have been inherited from his mother Susannah Darwin, whose own mother had 8 other children.
 Some of them had illnesses which could have been related to the same mutation.

 CVS was also proposed as part of the cause in a 2011 analysis by gastroenterologist Sidney Cohen of the medical college of Thomas Jefferson University in Philadelphia.
 His study explained the illness as being due to a combination of cyclic vomiting syndrome, Chagas disease, and Helicobacter pylori.